What Does The Real Bees Knees Mean?

 After foraging for pollen or nectar, when the worker bee returns to the hive, she does the “waggle” to let the other bees know where she went to gather the pollen.

-If she moves vertically, the direction of the source is toward the sun… and they use the sun to navigate!
+If she moves vertically, the direction of the source is toward the sun… and – they use the sun to navigate!

 (wiki talks about the “waggle”)

-And I bet we can’t do the waggle very well either!..
-Just saying.
+And I bet we can’t do the waggle very well either … just saying.

-So How Much Do We Need Them?..
+How Much Do We Need Bees?..
 Really?

 One in every three bites that we eat or drink requires a pollinator.
 A Bee!